emericaonline/rederica/README.md

 # rederica

-Reddit client application built using swift without nibs or storyboards.
+Reddit client application built for fun using swift without nibs or storyboards.
+Heavily inspired by Alien Blue